Public Speaking and Workshops

 Imagine.
 If you had a relationship with something that was absolutely ancient, and so precious, that life – including yours – could not survive without it.
 What would you do to protect it?
 How would you care for it?
 Growing food is a spiritual relationship with the life process.
 Eating is a spiritual act.
 Our daily food decisions affect the wellness of the land, and the life that lives upon it.
 Join Atina Diffley, organic farmer and author of Turn Here Sweet Corn: Organic Farming Works for an empowering conversation about our spiritual food relationships—with the earth, plants and animals, families and communities.

-Eating As An Earth Advocate: Why Organic Matters.
-Scientific Findings About Organic Agriculture.
+Eating As An Earth Advocate: Scientific Findings About Organic Agriculture

 How our food is grown has an impact on human health, climate change, food security, biological diversity, air, and water quality.
 Come hear what the scientific community has discovered about the production practices used in organic agriculture and why the President’s 2010 Cancer Panel Report urges consumers to choose foods grown without pesticides or chemical fertilizers, antibiotics, and growth hormones.